Изображения страниц

 Eight Englishmen eagerly examining Europe;

-Nine nimble noblemen nibbling nonpareils;
+Nine nimble noblemen nibbling nonpareils ;

-Ten tinkers tinkling upon ten tin tinder-boxes with ten tenpenny tacks ;
+Ten tinkers tinkling upon ten tin tinder-boxes with ten tenpenny tacks;

 Eleven elephants elegantly equipt;

-Twelve typographical topographers typically translating
+Twelve typographical topographers typically translating types.

 CCXXV.